Russia may be in Ukraine to stay after 100 days of war

 A senior official in the Kremlin’s ruling United Russia party, Andrei Turchak, put it even more bluntly in a meeting with residents of Kherson: “Russia is here forever.”

 Members of the pro-Kremlin administrations in both regions soon announced that the areas would seek to be incorporated into Russia.
-While it remains unclear when or if it will happen, Russia is laying the groundwork.
+While it remains unclear when or if it will happen, Russia is appears to be digging in.

-Oleg Kryuchkov, an official in Russia-annexed Crimea, said this week that the two southern regions have switched to Russian internet providers; state media ran footage of people lining up to get Russian SIM cards for their cellphones.
-Kryuchkov also said that both regions were switching to the Russian country code, +7, from the Ukrainian +380.
+Oleg Kryuchkov, an official in Russia-annexed Crimea, said this week that the two southern regions have switched to Russian internet providers.
+State media ran footage of people lining up to get Russian SIM cards for their cellphones.
+Kryuchkov also said that both regions are switching to the Russian country code, +7, from the Ukrainian +380.

 Senior Russian lawmaker Leonid Slutsky, a member of the Russian delegation in stalled peace talks with Ukraine, said that referendums on joining Russia could take place in the Donbas, Kherson and Zaporizhzhia regions as early as July.